-- 6.9 By spring 2019 we will have scoped our Community Assets. - 6.10 By 2020 the New Greenock Health and Care Centre will be opened, which will provide a modern state of the art community asset. - 6.11 By 2020 we will commit 1% of the budget provided to the HSCP from the council to participatory budget. - 6.12 We know that the factors that cause women to become involved in the criminal justice system are very likely to relate to multiple vulnerability.
-We are developing a model to reduce social exclusion and encourage participation in their own community. - 6.13 Throughout the life of this plan we will work to develop models of care so that people are able to make choices about their end of life care. - 6.14 Throughout the life of the plan we will have a programme of engagement events within six localities.
+- By spring 2019 we will have scoped our Community Assets. - By 2020 the New Greenock Health and Care Centre will be opened, which will provide a modern state of the art community asset. - By 2020 we will commit 1% of the budget provided to the HSCP from the Council to participatory budget. - We know that the factors that cause women to become involved in the criminal justice system are very likely to relate to multiple vulnerability.
+We are developing a model to reduce social exclusion and encourage participation in their own community. - Throughout the life of this Plan we will work to develop models of care so that people are able to make choices about their end of life care. - Throughout the life of the plan we will have a programme of engagement events within 6 localities

-Supporting our Staff
+Supporting our staff

-- 6.15 In 2019 we will review and develop our People Plan to ensure that staff in the HSCP are being supported and we have succession plans for the future. - 6.16 In 2019 we will have developed promotional material for Inverclyde HSCP and partners to support recruitment and training. - 6.17 In 2020 we will further develop our SVQ Centre. - 6.18 Throughout the lifetime of the plan we will work together to promote staff attendance and maintain Gold Healthy Working Lives initiatives.
+- In 2019 we will review and develop our People Plan to ensure that staff in HSCP are being supported and we have succession plans for the future. - In 2019 we will have developed promotional material for Inverciyde HSCP and partners to support recruitment and training. - In 2020 we will further develop our SVQ Centre.

+Throughout the lifetime of the plan we will work together to promote staff attendance and maintain Gold Healthy Working Lives initiatives.

-Health and Social Care Spend
+Health & Social Care Spend